andresvourakis/free-6-week-sql-roadmap-data-science/README.md

 - [Mode Analytics SQL Tutorial](https://mode.com/sql-tutorial/)
 - [W3Schools SQL Tutorial](https://www.w3schools.com/sql/)

-💡 **Tip:** If you are unsure where to start, the [SQL 50](https://leetcode.com/studyplan/top-sql-50/) by LeetCode is a great challenge.
+💡 **Tip:** If you are unsure which one to choose, the [SQL 50](https://leetcode.com/studyplan/top-sql-50/) by LeetCode is usually a great starting point.

 ## Additional Data Science Resources